dsgiitr/re_DSRS/README.md

 ## Contributing

 You can reach us for any information about the ablation experiments and the results.
-The above code is locensed under [BSD license](https://opensource.org/licenses/BSD-3-Clause) as the main paper.
+The above code is licensed under [BSD license](https://opensource.org/licenses/BSD-3-Clause) as the main paper.